CMSgov/bcda-static-site/_pages/api-documentation/access-claims-data.md

 Supply the _status parameter to filter for jobs with a specific end state.
 BCDA jobs have 9 possible end states: Completed, Archived, Expired, Failed, FailedExpired, In Progress, Pending, Cancelled, and CancelledExpired.

-However, the _status parameter only supports 4 possible values.
-These are how the job end states map to the supported values you’ll receive in your response:
+These are how the job end states map to the 4 supported values you can receive in the response body:

-- Archived, Expired, Completed → Completed
+- `Archived`, `Expired`, `Completed` → `completed`
-- FailedExpired, Failed → Failed
+- `FailedExpired`, `Failed` → `failed`
-- Pending, In Progress → In Progress
+- `Pending`, `In Progress` → `in-progress`
-- CancelledExpired, Cancelled → Cancelled
+- `CancelledExpired`, `Cancelled` → `cancelled`

 The example below is a filtered request for all past archived jobs.
-If any are found, the response will list the status as “Completed."
+If any are found, the response will list the status as `completed`.
 Even so, the filter will only return archived jobs; it will exclude expired and completed jobs.

 <!-- snippet -->
 {% capture curlSnippet %}{% raw %}